dataset-ninja/power-plants-damage-detection/README.md

-# Replication Data for Remote Damage Detection of Power Plants using Deep Learning based drone image analysis
+# Replication Data for Remote Damage Detection of Power Plants Using Deep Learning Based Drone Image Analysis

 Damage Detection of Power Plants is a dataset for object detection tasks.